In Visual Basic, For loop is useful to execute a statement or a group of statements repeatedly until the defined condition returns true.

 End Module

-In Visual Basic, by using Exit keyword we can stop the execution of For loop statement based on our requirements.
+In Visual Basic, using the Exit keyword, we can stop the execution of the For loop statement based on our requirements.

 Module Module1